19604 John Street is for Sale

 There is an ‘upstairs’ and a ‘downstairs’ to the property.
 This is on the slope between the two.

-A clcuster of crocuses.
+A cluster of crocuses.

-A nice mat of naturalizing crocuses.
+A nice carpet of naturalizing crocuses.

 The Important Parts of the Basement (Cellar)

 These are the steps to the basement.
 It is a cellar (low ceiling) under most of the house.
 Under the kitchen it is a crawl space.
-We have the paint cans labelled in case you require touch ups.
+We have paint cans labelled in case you require touch ups.

 Hot water tank works.